AWSMagic/book/lambda/local/10050-manual/README.md

 # Manual Configuration

-We will install required packages and create several files.
+We will install required packages and create several files, manually.

-> Please comment here if you need manual configuration steps!
+Let's start.